Skip to content

 A view of Chartwell painted by Sir Winston Churchill, c.1938 | © Churchill Heritage Ltd. reproduced with permission of Curtis Brown, London on behalf of Churchill Heritage, Ltd.

-In 2026, Chartwell will be lending 15 of its paintings, which comprises the largest collection of Churchill's works on public display in the world, to the Wallace Collection in London.
-Their Winston Churchill: The Painter exhibition will shed new light on Churchill as a painter, using paintings from public and private collections from around the world.
+In 2026, Chartwell is lending 15 of its paintings, which comprises the largest collection of Churchill's works on public display in the world, to the Wallace Collection in London.
+Their Winston Churchill: The Painter exhibition will shed new light on Churchill as a painter, using pieces from public and private collections from around the world.

-To celebrate this exhibition, artists of all ages and experience are invited to be inspired as Churchill was and enter their own paintings of the house, gardens and landscape at Chartwell into a competition.
-The winners will have their painting displayed in Churchill’s painting studio throughout 2026.
+To celebrate this exhibition, artists of all ages and experience were invited to be inspired as Churchill was and enter their own paintings of the house, gardens or landscape at Chartwell into the ‘Inspired by Chartwell’ Painting Competition.

-‘This is a wonderful opportunity,’ says Katherine Carter, Chartwell’s Property Curator, ‘To showcase the works of amateur artists, by being inspired by Chartwell, will be following in Winston Churchill’s footsteps.
-Churchill himself was a keen painter who doubted his own abilities, but never tired of capturing on canvas the place he so dearly loved.
-We are encouraging anyone and everyone who has a love of painting to enter.’
+‘This is a wonderful opportunity,’ says Katherine Carter, Chartwell’s Property Curator, ‘To showcase the works of amateur artists who, by being inspired by Chartwell, will be following in Winston Churchill’s footsteps.
+Churchill himself was a keen painter who doubted his own abilities, but never tired of capturing on canvas the place he so dearly loved.’

 Black and white archive photo of Sir Winston Churchill seated before an easel and paint set painting beneath a parasol.